jonasoh/spiro/README.md

 sudo pip3 install -U git+https://github.com/jonasoh/spiro#egg=spiro
 ```

-After updating the SPIRO software, or if you for any other reason need to restart the software, use the following command:
+After updating the SPIRO software, or if you for any other reason need to restart the software, use the web UI (System settings -> Restart web UI), or issue the following command in an SSH prompt:

 ```
 systemctl --user restart spiro